Marla Ruzicka: Afghanistan and Iraq

+Ruzicka’s early work in Afghanistan was shaped in part by an informal and unorthodox approach to journalism and advocacy.
+Reporters who encountered her in Kabul often remembered her as energetic, sociable, and unconventional, noting that she relied heavily on personal networks to advance her research.
+She developed a reputation within the expatriate press community for organizing social gatherings, maintaining extensive personal connections, and using those relationships to secure transportation, translators, and access to remote areas.
+Without a formal institutional role, she improvised one for herself, traveling widely to meet Afghan families affected by the conflict and gathering testimony to document civilian harm.

+Her later efforts in Washington similarly reflected a direct and improvisational style.
+Former colleagues recalled that she approached congressional offices without prior experience in government relations, sometimes even rollerblading through Senate hallways.
+Despite her lack of formal training, she was described as fearless and driven by a belief that civilian losses demanded practical solutions rather than symbolic protest.
+Her interactions with U.S. military personnel also evolved over time; although rooted in anti-war activism, she came to view cooperation with individual service members as essential to securing assistance for war-affected families.
+Ruzicka herself later stated that her views had shifted through fieldwork, leading her to focus less on opposing war in principle and more on reducing its impact on civilians.

 Death

 Ruzicka and her Iraqi translator, Faiz Ali Salim, were killed by a suicide car bombing on the Baghdad Airport Road on April 16, 2005.
 More than 600 people attended her funeral in her hometown of Lakeport; Barbara Boxer and Sean Penn were among those who spoke at her memorial service.
 There were also memorial services in New York City, Washington, D.C., Baghdad, Kabul, and San Francisco.

 According to Rolling Stone, "Ruzicka is perhaps the most famous American aid worker to die in any conflict of the past ten or twenty years.
 Though a novice in life—she had less than four years of professional humanitarian experience—her death resonated far beyond the tightly knit group of war junkies and policymakers who knew her.
 She stands as a youthful representative of a certain kind of not-yet-lost American idealism, and darkly symbolic of what has gone so tragically wrong in Iraq."

 Marla Ruzicka left a one line will stating that her friend, war journalist Tara Sutton, would take care of CIVIC and appoint a new director.

 At Senator Leahy's urging, President George W. Bush signed legislation on May 11, 2005, which renamed the civilian war victims the "Marla Ruzicka Iraqi War Victims Fund."
 As of 2006, the combined sum that Congress has allocated to assist Afghan and Iraqi civilians who were victims of U.S. warfare is thirty-eight million dollars.